k-madsenDK/2x2-Display-Barometer/README.md

-# SBComputer Tachyon 2x2 Barometer/Clock (RP2040 Pico, dual‑core)
+# SBComputer Pico 2x2 Display (RP2040 Pico, dual‑core)

-Firmware for the Tachyon “2×2” wall device with 4× ST7789 240×240 TFT displays and a BME280 sensor.
+Firmware for the SBComputer Pico 2x2 Display “2×2” wall device with 4× ST7789 240×240 TFT displays and a BME280 sensor.
 It shows humidity, temperature (compensated for self‑heating and backlight), pressure (hPa), and a clock with month backgrounds.
 A fast web UI lets you view status and adjust backlight and temperature calibration.
 Calibration values are stored on the SD card.